Calibrated Predictive Lower Bounds on Time-to-Unsafe-Sampling in LLMs: Proofs

 We define

 and plug it into \eqref{eq:fused_w_6}:

 That is, we just showed that:

-The above equation holds for every $\varepsilon > 0$, and thus by taking $\varepsilon \rightarrow 0$, and following the continuity of the probability measure, we obtain that $1 - \delta \leq \mathbb{P}(\hat{\tau} \leq \tau(\alpha + \Delta) \mid \Ione)$, as required. \end{proof} Since the proposed methods construct censoring times that satisfy the conditional independence assumption of Theorem~\ref{thm:general_validity}, the proofs of Proposition~\ref{prop:naive_validity} and Theorem~\ref{thm:validity} follow immediately from this theorem with the corresponding definitions of the censoring times and the weights.
+The above equation holds for every $\varepsilon > 0$, and thus by taking $\varepsilon \rightarrow 0$, and following the continuity of the probability measure, we obtain that $1 - \delta \leq \mathbb{P}(\hat{\tau} \leq \tau(\alpha + \Delta) \mid \Ione)$, as required. \end{proof} Since the proposed methods construct censoring times that satisfy the conditional independence assumption of Theorem~\ref{thm:general_validity_formal}, their validity follow immediately from this theorem with the corresponding definitions of the censoring times and the weights.

-\section{Experimental details}
+\section{Experimental Details}

 This section provides additional information about the experimental setup and methodology described in Section~\ref{sec:exp}.
 Section~\ref{subsec:synthetic_experiments} details the synthetic experiments, including data generation and model architecture.
 Section~\ref{subsec:real_data_experiments} presents experiments conducted on real-world data.
 Finally, Section~\ref{sec:training} outlines implementation details that are shared across both experimental settings.